 Tastings at K&L Wines

-Almost every Saturday afternoon, K&L Wines offers a guided wine tasting seminar.
+Almost every Saturday in San Francisco, K&L Wines offers a guided wine tasting seminar.
 From noon to 3pm, you get the chance to learn more about a specific region or type of wine.

 Some of their most recent seminars discussed Bordeaux, the wines of Eastern Europe and domestic Cabernet Sauvignon.

 Some seminars require advance registration, but most allow you to just walk in and join.
 Click here to visit K&L Wines website for details on this Saturday's wine tasting.

 You will find them at 638 4th Street in the SoMa district.

 Another place that offers wine tasting most Saturday afternoons is Golden Gate Cellars.
 Their wine tastings often cost about $10 per person and they request advance registration.